ragaie/SwiftUI-Component/Sidemenu-SwiftUI.md

 # Side menu with swiftUI

-this tested for iphone and english version only, still under devvelopment
+This exapmle tested for iphone and english version only, still under development